 - Veterinary physiotherapy at degree level from a validated school – via AOI’s conversion course.

 - Veterinary certification – as a vet or veterinary nurse, who can also demonstrate additional veterinary physiotherapy qualifications – via AOI’s Canine Osteopathic Conversion Course.

 - A Certificate of Completion from AOI’s Canine Osteopathic Conversion Course, Plus Day 0 (which must be attended before the start of the M2 module).

-Minimum Requirements: In order that ANY practitioner be considered for our Level Two Academic Pathway, they must be able to confirm that they have the following academic knowledge base and can perform the following tasks on a dog (as appropriate to the course in question):
+Minimum Requirements: In order that ANY practitioner be considered for our Diploma, they must be able to confirm that they have the following academic knowledge base and can perform the following tasks on a dog (as appropriate to the course in question):

 - Have an understanding of osteopathic concepts and philosophy and can comfortably integrate that knowledge into your case questioning, assessment process and treatment/management regime, so that it is reflected in your approach as a practitioner.

 - Have a robust knowledge of MSK functional canine anatomy, which includes osteology, myology, functional and clinical considerations.
 This includes the entire axial and appendicular skeleton.